gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ```

 ### Record Patterns
->Enhance the Java programming language with record patterns to deconstruct record values.
-Record patterns and type patterns can be nested to enable a powerful, declarative, and composable form of data navigation and processing.

 Records can be deconstructed by listing their components as follows.
 This can be done in many nested levels of records.
 ```java
 int recordPattern(Point point) {